douglasgreen/outlines/computing/data_science/xml.md

     -   Attribute values must be enclosed in quotes (either single or double).

 Following these rules ensures that XML documents are not only syntactically correct but also universally readable and compatible with various XML parsers and processors.
-XML\'s rigorous structure allows it to effectively store, transport, and organize data in a platform-independent way.
+XML's rigorous structure allows it to effectively store, transport, and organize data in a platform-independent way.

 ## Document Type Definitions (DTD)